Human Resource Development

 *1 English-language skills series: Meeting (reading aloud and practical exercises), presentation, and negotiation training

-*2 English-language writing series: Courses on technical writing (to fiscal 2019), business writing, and email writing from the elementary stage
+*2 English-language writing series: Business writing training and email writing from the elementary stage

 Bolstering Middle Management